Summary: Facileness Expands too Fast in the World

-Introducing the empowerment of the cultural belonging, the value of work, the value of learning and the installation of a second opportunity ethics necessarily works when it is installed in the public opinion.
+Empowering the sporting spirit implies sustaining the value of improvement, cultural belonging, the value of work, the value of learning and the installation of a second opportunity ethics.

-The public opinion actions fully depend on the cultural characteristics of the environment and are focused on physical and electronic media and the use of the social networks.
+The sporting spirit fully depends on the cultural characteristics of the environment and its empowerment is focused on physical activities in all types of sports.

 8) Social Laboratory: Catalyzing Social Evolution

 The Social Lab measures the functionality of the framework of microeconomics driven development and allows managing the horizon of its evolution.